crisfeim/crisfe.im/content/public-drafts/when-abstractions-are-worth-it/index.md

 </div>
 </div>

-What if Apple ships a new framework that replaces URLSession?
-Well, now you have to update potentially *N* screens.
+What if Apple shipped a new framework replacing `URLSession`?
+You’d need to update potentially *N* screens.
+That might sound unlikely, but it has happened before: `URLSession` replaced `NSURLConnection` in iOS 9.

-You may think this is not likely to happen and you'll be right.
-Though it has happened before: URLSession replaced NSURLConnection in iOS 9.
-Using an abstraction would protect your system if that ever happens again:

 ```swift
 protocol HTTPClient {